Areas of Specialization

 – with Konstantin Bogatyrev, Tarik Abou-Chadi, Lukas Stoetzer, and Heike Klüver

-Abstract: Do strategies of state-sponsored homophobia translate into electoral gains?
-While a growing body of literature documents the increasing politicization of LGBTQ- and gender-related issues by illiberal elites, few studies have analyzed the electoral effects of these strategies.
-In particular, whether legal acts of social exclusion activate and mobilize supporters of initiating parties, remains largely unknown.
-To answer this question, we study the adoption of anti-LGBTQ resolutions in many Polish municipalities prior to the 2019 parliamentary election.
-Using a synthetic difference-in-differences design we find that the adoption of anti-LGBTQ resolutions increased support for the governing Law and Justice party, while decreasing opposition parties’ ability to mobilize in these municipalities.
-Overall, this study’s findings are relevant for understanding the electoral consequences of both elite-led mobilization against stigmatized and discriminated groups, and policies of subnational democratic backsliding.
+Do strategies of state-sponsored homophobia translate into electoral gains?
+While a growing body of literature documents the increasing politicization of LGBTQ- and gender-related issues by illiberal elites, little is known about the electoral effects of these strategies.
+We address this important question by studying whether anti-LGBTQ mobilization pays off electorally for the initiating party.
+Empirically, we study the adoption of anti-LGBTQ resolutions in many Polish municipalities prior to the 2019 parliamentary election.
+Using a synthetic difference-in-differences design, we find that the adoption of anti-LGBTQ resolutions increased support for the governing Law and Justice (PiS) party while decreasing opposition parties’ ability to mobilize in affected municipalities.
+Overall, this study’s findings are relevant for understanding the electoral consequences of both elite-led mobilization against stigmatized and discriminated groups, as well as policies of subnational democratic backsliding.

-The German Hate Crime Dictionary (GHCD): Measuring Spatial and Temporal Trends in Hate Crimes using Test
+The German Hate Crime Dictionary (GHCD): Measuring Spatial and Temporal Trends in Hate Crimes using Quantitative Text Analysis

 Draft available upon request